 I wish I’d been able to say that my worth is not defined by how many words come out of my mouth.

-I wish I’d told him that I say fewer words because I’m saving them, investing in a better thought to be expressed when it’s ready to be put out in the world.
+I wish I’d told him that I say fewer words because I’m saving them, investing in a better thought to be expressed when it’s ready to be put out into the world.

 I wish I’d explained that being quiet isn’t a weakness, rather, it allows me to listen and understand even more.

-To all the other introverts out there, I want to tell you that it’s perfectly okay to be quiet but it’s not okay to let other people walk all over you about it.
-You have so much to offer the world and so much worth.
+To all the other introverts out there, I want to tell you that it’s perfectly okay to be quiet, but it’s not okay to let other people make you feel worthless because of it.
+Introverts have many powerful strengths, and you have so much to offer the world.
 Don’t ever forget that.